Reproductive & Developmental Effects

 Definitive reproductive and developmental toxicity tests are available for MMA while screening studies are available for other methacrylate esters.
 MMA was least harmful to maternal animals and also was not harmful to the fetus.
 As chain length increases, maternal toxicity accompanied by fetal toxicity increases.
 However, no selective effect on reproduction or fetal development was observed for any ester or for methacrylic acid.

 MMA did not cause developmental effects in rats even at inhalation exposure levels that caused maternal toxicity.
 High inhalation exposures to n-BMA and EMA in rats reduced fetal body weight, but were not teratogenic even at concentrations producing overt maternal toxicity.
-(Saillenfait et al., 1999) Follow-up oral exposure developmental toxicity studies on MMA and nBMA were conducted in rabbits.
+(Saillenfait et al., 1999) Developmental toxicity studies on MMA and nBMA were also conducted in rabbits.
 MMA was administered to pregnant rabbits orally at doses of 50; 150 and 450 mg/kg body weight/day and nBMA at doses of 100, 300 and 1000 mg/kg body weight/day.
 No selective effect of either compound on development was found; no fetal effects occurred in the absence of maternal toxicity.
 (MRTF Studies).
 Based on these studies, MMA, EMA and nBMA are not selective developmental toxins in rabbits or rats.

 Methacrylic acid (MAA), the common metabolite for all the esters, has been tested in groups of pregnant female rats (whole-body inhalation exposure for 6 hr/day, during days 6 to 20 of gestation), at 0, 50, 100, 200, and 300 ppm.
 No adverse effects on development were found even at exposure levels causing overt maternal toxicity.
 (Schneider et al 2010b and Schneider et al 2010c)